pattuzzoj/utilify-docs/docs/index.md

   - icon: 📦
     title: Easy to Install
-    details: Quickly add Utilis to your project with npm or yarn and start using it right away.
+    details: Quickly add Utilis to your project with npm, yarn or pnpm and start using it right away.

   - icon: 📚
     title: Well-Documented